carnotresearch/cr-sparse/paper/paper.md

   output.
 We don't require callers to flatten input before applying the operator.
 - Several operators are provided which are specifically meant for sparse representation and compressive sensing applications.
-- We believe that our implementation is cleaner and simpler and yet gives better performance (thanks to JAX) on large size problems.

 It is easy to extend the library with new operators.

 ## Sparse Subspace Clustering